MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/deploy-upgrade.md

 - Ensure that there are no pending restarts on the computers on which the VMM roles are installed.
 For example, if you have installed a server role by using Server Manager or have applied a security update, you may need to restart the computer.
 After you have restarted the computer, sign in to the computer with the same user account to finish the installation of the server role or the security update.
 - If you've deployed VMM with Azure Site Recovery make sure the latest version of the Microsoft Azure Site Recovery Provider is installed on the VMM management server.
 After the upgrade, you'll need to reinstall the Provider.
 - Perform a full backup of the VMM database.
-- Ensure that the server meets all requirements for VMM in System Center Technical Preview.
+- Ensure that the server meets all requirements for VMM.
 - If needed, upgrade SQL Server to a supported version.
-If the version you're using is supported in System Center Technical Preview you don't need to upgrade.
 - Install Windows 8.1 Assessment and Deployment Kit (Windows ADK).
 - If the current database is configured with AlwaysOn Availability Groups, complete the following tasks:
 	- If the VMM database is included in the availability group, remove it.
 You can use the Microsoft SQL Management Studio tool to perform this task.